Chart Color Schemes

 Wollongbar lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Wollongbar's population is estimated at approximately 3,453 as of November 2025.
-This figure represents an increase of 192 people since the 2021 Census, which reported a population of 3,261.
-The change can be inferred from AreaSearch's estimate of the resident population at 3,361 in June 2024, derived from the latest ERP data release by the ABS, and an additional 70 validated new addresses since the Census date.
-This results in a population density ratio of 195 persons per square kilometer.
-Wollongbar's growth rate of 5.9% since the 2021 census exceeded both the SA4 region (3.9%) and non-metro areas, indicating it as a growth leader.
+Wollongbar's population was estimated at around 3,461 as of Feb 2026, reflecting an increase of 200 people since the 2021 Census which reported a population of 3,261.
+This growth, inferred from AreaSearch's resident population estimate of 3,361 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date, resulted in a density ratio of 196 persons per square kilometer.
+Wollongbar's 6.1% growth exceeded both the SA4 region (4.1%) and Rest of NSW, marking it as a growth leader.
 Interstate migration contributed approximately 48.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for Wollongbar SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to Wollongbar for years 2032 to 2041.

 Frequently Asked Questions - Population